 If facial asymmetry is a common issue for patients with a deviated septum, a plastic surgeon is likely the best physician to address both issues in a single surgical procedure.
 In addition, plastic surgeons are trained to detect subtle asymmetries that can make a large difference in the overall outcome of nose surgery.
 These professionals are better equipped to make recommendations for complementary surgical procedures that will offer patients the best possible outcome.

 Dr. Kahlil Andrews is experienced in surgical procedures for the nose.
 He works with each of his patients to determine the best procedures and techniques to meet their expectations and desired results.
-To learn more, contact Dr. Andrews at PCI Plastic, Cosmetic & Reconstructive Surgery at 319-382-8230.
+To learn more, contact Dr. Andrews at Dr. Andrews Plastic, Cosmetic & Reconstructive Surgery at 319-382-8230.